hsf-training/cpluspluscourse/code/ExercisesCheatSheet.md

 9. `operator<<`: again, needs a helper for the index sequence.
    To intersperse the ", " between elements, you need more logic so a fold over << won't work.
 Use a fold over comma.
    Finally, to omit the last ", ", just use a conditional expression comparing the expanded index pack against the index pack size

+### Spaceship operator <=>
+The goal is to write a custom <=>, and to understand that when ordering according to the norm of a complex, a `partial_ordering` is required.
+Many numbers can have the same norm, but a different phase.
+Given that an implementation for <=> is provided, an implementation for == is required as well.
+It's OK to default it.
+It is not possible to derive it from equivalence (<=> evaluates to 0).

 ### Concepts (directory: `concepts`)